 Let’s take a step back and talk about big data.
 With data science on the rise, we keep hearing about machine learning, AI, and big data, but what does it have to do with log management?
 Big data refers to large data sets – just like those stored in a large number of log files.
 It is hard to analyze big data using traditional methods because of its size.
 This is why a large part of data science is dedicated to big data analysis.

 The data stored in logs is a potential gold mine of information.
-If processed right, this data can tell you the weak points of your environment so you can tackle them and improve overall security.
+If processed correctly, this data can tell you the weak points of your environment so you can improve overall security.
 It can help you make business decisions and learn more about your customers, and it can also predict how those customers will act in future interactions.
 But for this to prove successful, you need two things – quality data and quality analysis.
 We can safely assume that behavioral analytics is the type of quality analysis we need.
 But what about the data?

 As mentioned before, user behavior analysis determines typical user behavior.
 Every action that stands out from this pattern signals a potential threat.
 By detecting a suspicious activity as soon as it happens, log monitoring helps detect threats and attacks before they occur.
 Most log management software offers several ways to keep you alert – via mobile phone, desktop notifications, or email.

 In case that, despite monitoring, a security breach occurs, early detection provides better damage control.
 If your IT environment has been rendered non-operational, early detection helps decrease downtime by letting you take action as soon as possible and restore the system.
 This is especially important if you provide a service where significant downtime may lead to high customer churn.
-Also, log management shouldn’t be limited to computers - there are more and more cyber attacks on IoT devices because they are very vulnerable to hackers.
+Also, log management shouldn’t be limited to computers.
+There are more and more cyber attacks on IoT devices because they are very vulnerable to hackers.
 If your environment has IoT devices, you can read our blog post on improving IoT security with log management.